HallaSurvivor/Blog/_posts/2024-05-07-topological-topos-3-bonus-axioms.md

 <br>

+## Brouwer's Principle

+The next ~bonus axiom~ we'll talk about is
-Moreover, $\mathcal{T}$ models Brouwer's Continuity Principle that "Every function $f : \mathbb{R} \to \mathbb{R}$ is continuous"!
+Brouwer's Continuity Principle that
+"Every function $f : \mathbb{R} \to \mathbb{R}$ is continuous"!

 It's shockingly hard to find this written down anywhere, but it's cited in lots of places!
-It's definitely part of the folklore, but for completeness I'll include a proof in an "appendix" at the bottom of this post.
+It's definitely part of the folklore, and for completeness I'll include a proof in an "appendix" at the bottom of this post.
 If you know of a reference, or of a slicker proof than the one I found, I would REALLY love to hear about it[^13]!